Peru Iquitos Jungle canopy walk Iquitos Lodge

 One of our best experiences at Sandoval Lake was watching the Giant River Otter family.
 They are so cute, but unfortunately, it is impossible to follow them as they swim too fast.
 These Giant River Otters are exclusively active during the daytime.
 Want to know more about the cutest Amazon river Otter mammals?
 You can read more on diurnal Giant Otters here.

 Seeing and hearing the small Otter pups begging mom and dad impatiently for fish with their sharp squeaking voices was unique and adorable.
 We overnighted at the famous Sandoval Lake Lodge.
-However, famous and pricey, don’t expect to get 5-star food for the 5-star rate they charge.
+However, it is well-known and pricey, so don’t expect to get 5-star food for the 5-star rate they charge.

 Giant Amazon Otter feasting on fish #Amazon river Otter Sandoval Lake